-- 1.1.3.5 Certificate for Adequate Electrical and Mechanical Installations, issued by the Electromechanical Department - Certificate for the electrical installations was submitted.
+- 1.1.3.5 Certificate for Adequate Electrical and Mechanical Installations, issued by the Electromechanical Department - Certificate for the electrical installations was not submitted. - No certificate for the gas equipment and gas storage tanks have been submitted. - No certificate for lift equipment was submitted - Recommendation: To submit all the necessary certificates for the gas and lift equipment.